sasha7/notes-app/README.md

 # notes-app
-NodeJS application for managing notes
+Node.js application for managing notes using different data stores (in memory, filesystem, leveldb)

 Before installing make sure you have Node version >= 5.0 and NPM >= 3